Dassault Mystère IV: Variants

-In addition to production Mystère IVA, Dassault developed an upgraded Mystère IVB with either Rolls-Royce Avon (first two prototypes) or SNECMA Atar 101 (third prototype) afterburning engine and a radar ranging gunsight.
+In addition to production Mystère IV A, Dassault developed an upgraded Mystère IV B with either Rolls-Royce Avon (first two prototypes) or SNECMA Atar 101 (third prototype) afterburning engine and a radar ranging gunsight.
 Six pre-production aircraft were built but the project was abandoned in favour of the promising Super Mystère.
 In 1954, French pilot Constantin Rozanoff was killed while doing a low-level flyover of this aircraft.

-The only Mystère IVN in flight.
+The only Mystère IV N in flight.